 The current works wishes to minimize this gap, by suggesting a new theoretical and methodological framework by which social practitioners may match and target the most effective types of intergroup interventions, to people differing in their political ideology – as well as to implement them in real-world contexts.
 We suggest that instead of asking which intervention will be most effective in promoting social equality, we add – for whom?

+Appendix

+Table 1